udayasripaka/Number-guessing-game/README.md

 - CSS3
 - JavaScript

+---

 ## 🚀 How to Play

-1. Enter a number in the input box.
+1. Enter a number within the specified range.
 2. Click the **Guess** button.
-3. The game will tell you if your guess is too high or too low.
+3. Receive feedback on whether your guess is too high or too low.
-4. Keep guessing until you find the correct number!
+4. Keep guessing until you find the correct number.

 ---
 <div align="center">

 **Developed by Paka Udayasri 💙**

 </div>

+---

+⭐ If you enjoyed this project, feel free to **star** this repository!